veyon/docs/admin/cli.rst

     ``veyon-cli config set UI/Language de_DE``

 ``unset``
-    This command deletes a single configuration key resulting in Veyon using the internal `index:`default value` for this key.
+    With this command a single configuration key can be deleted, i.e. Veyon then uses the internal :index:`default value`.
 The name of the key must be passed as an additional argument:

     ``veyon-cli config unset Directories/Screenshots``